Remove Excess Thatch To Cut Down On Chinch Bugs

 Chinch bug removal experts suggest that these pests mainly feed on a variety of grasses, including red fescues, perennial rye grass, bent grass, and Kentucky bluegrass.
 Chinch bugs are most common during high summer, and are attracted to turf grass that is exposed to full sunlight.
 Damage caused by chinch bugs can be best noticed during the period between early July and late August, when these insects feed most ravenously.
 Adults and nymphs alike can cause fairly serious damage to grass, as they feed on the plant matter, remove important plant fluids, and inject a certain natural toxin that causes the grass to turn from yellow to brown, and eventually die.

 If you believe that your lawn is being infested by chinch bugs, it’s a good idea to call your local pest control professional as soon as possible in order to avoid mounting damage and even more excessive lawn care costs.
 Your chinch bug removal expert will be able to determine exactly which species of chinch bug is responsible for the damage to your yard, be they the western variety, the hairy variety, or the southern variety.

-If chinch bugs have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced chinch bug removal experts.
+If chinch bugs or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced chinch bug removal experts.